Skip to content

 #Error 0x80080008 Explained

 This error code tells you the Windows Update service can’t function properly.
-PCMag confirms that corrupted Windows Update components cause over 60% of all update failures.
+According to PCMag, corrupted update components are a frequent cause, and the SFC and DISM combo clears the error in most cases.
 The error typically shows up when you click “Check for updates” or when a scheduled update tries to run in the background.

 Run SFC to Fix Windows Update Error 0x80080008